qupaya/sketch/libs/sketch/src/lib/components/dialog/dialog-documentation.md

 2. Pressing `Escape` on the keyboard
 3. Clicking the [Close button](#close-button)

-All of these options are getting recognized by `(closeRequested)`.
+All of these options are getting recognized by `(close)`.
 So just set your variable to `false` here and the Dialog will be closed.

 ## Styling